MicrosoftDocs/visualstudio-docs/docs/ide/contact-us-feedback-options.md

 ::: moniker range="vs-2019"

 If there's something we can add or do better, let us know by using the **Suggest a Feature** tool.
-In Visual Studio, choose **Help** > **Send Feedback** > **Provide a Suggestion** from the menu bar.
+In Visual Studio, choose **Help** > **Send Feedback** > **Suggest a Feature** from the menu bar.
 Next, Visual Studio opens the [Developer Community](https://developercommunity.visualstudio.com) page in your browser, where you can sign in to share your idea.
 For more information, see [Suggest a feature for Visual Studio](suggest-a-feature.md).

 ::: moniker-end